History of film: 1970s

 Post-classical cinema is the changing methods of storytelling of the New Hollywood producers.
 The new methods of drama and characterization played upon audience expectations acquired during the classical/Golden Age period: story chronology may be scrambled, storylines may feature unsettling "twist endings", main characters may behave in a morally ambiguous fashion, and the lines between the antagonist and protagonist may be blurred.
 The beginnings of post-classical storytelling may be seen in 1940s and 1950s film noir films, in films such as Rebel Without a Cause (1955), and in Hitchcock's Psycho.
 1971 marked the release of controversial films like Straw Dogs, A Clockwork Orange, The French Connection and Dirty Harry.
 This sparked heated controversy over the perceived escalation of violence in cinema.

-During the 1970s, a new group of American filmmakers emerged, such as Martin Scorsese, Francis Ford Coppola, George Lucas, Woody Allen, Terrence Malick, and Robert Altman.
+During the 1970s, a new group of American filmmakers emerged, such as Martin Scorsese, Francis Ford Coppola, Steven Spielberg, George Lucas, Woody Allen, Terrence Malick, and Robert Altman.
 This coincided with the increasing popularity of the auteur theory in film literature and the media, which posited that a film director's films express their personal vision and creative insights.
 The development of the auteur style of filmmaking helped to give these directors far greater control over their projects than would have been possible in earlier eras.
 This led to some great critical and commercial successes, like Scorsese's Taxi Driver, Coppola's The Godfather films, William Friedkin's The Exorcist, Altman's Nashville, Allen's Annie Hall and Manhattan, Malick's Badlands and Days of Heaven, and Polish immigrant Roman Polanski's Chinatown.
 It also, however, resulted in some failures, including Peter Bogdanovich's At Long Last Love and Michael Cimino's hugely expensive Western epic Heaven's Gate, which helped to bring about the demise of its backer, United Artists.

 The financial disaster of Heaven's Gate marked the end of the visionary "auteur" directors of the "New Hollywood", who had unrestrained creative and financial freedom to develop films.
-The phenomenal success in the 1970s of Spielberg's Jaws originated the concept of the modern "blockbuster".
+The phenomenal success in the 1970s of Steven Spielberg's Jaws originated the concept of the modern "blockbuster".
 The enormous success of George Lucas' 1977 film Star Wars led to the increased popularization of blockbuster filmmaking, and the film's revolutionary use of special effects, sound editing and music has led it to become widely regarded as one of the most influential films in the medium's history.
 Hollywood studios increasingly focused on producing a smaller number of very large budget films with massive marketing and promotional campaigns.
 This trend had already been foreshadowed by the commercial success of disaster films such as The Poseidon Adventure and The Towering Inferno.